Lightning-Universe/lightning-flash/docs/source/general/data.rst

 Why Preprocess and PostProcess ?
 ********************************

-Currently, it is common practice to implement a :class:`~torch.data.utils.Dataset` and provide them to a :class:`~torch.data.utils.DataLoader`.
+Currently, it is common practice to implement a `Dataset <https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset>`_ and provide them to a `DataLoader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_.

-However, once the model is trained, lot of engineering work is required to perform predictions on ``un-processed data`` (called raw data) directly with the model or to study data transforms during training.
+However, after model training, it requires a lot of engineering overhead to make inference on raw data and deploy the model in production environnement.

-But more importantly, it is hard to make a trained model ready for production.

-The :class:`~flash.data.process.Preprocess` and :class:`~flash.data.process.Postprocess` have been created to resolve those issues.
+The :class:`~flash.data.process.Preprocess` and :class:`~flash.data.process.Postprocess` have been created to resolve these issues.
-By providing a series of hooks which can overridden with custom data processing logic, the user have a much more granular control on his data processing flow.
+By providing a series of hooks that can be overridden with custom data processing logic, the user has much more granular control over their data processing flow.

 But it also makes your code more readable, modular and easy to extend.

-To change the processing behavior only on specific stages for a given hook, you can prefix all the hooks by adding ``train``, ``val``, ``test`` or ``predict``.
+To change the processing behavior only on specific stages for a given hook, you can prefix each of the :class:`~flash.data.process.Preprocess` and  :class:`~flash.data.process.Postprocess` hooks by adding ``train``, ``val``, ``test`` or ``predict``.

 Check out :class:`~flash.data.process.Preprocess` for some examples.

 .. note::

     ``[WIP]`` We are currently working on a new feature to make :class:`~flash.data.process.Preprocess`

-    and :class:`~flash.data.process.Postprocess` automatically deployable for ``Endpoints``
+    and :class:`~flash.data.process.Postprocess` automatically deployable from checkpoints as

-    or ``BatchTransformJob`` from checkpoints directly.
+    ``Endpoints`` or ``BatchTransformJob``.
 Stay tuned !

 *************************************
 How to customize existing datamodules